-A specialization in accounting includes any nine credits of B10, B75 or B95 course work.
-The accounting department offers elective courses in the areas of financial statement analysis, financial accounting, managerial accounting, business law for managers, and strategic business planning and taxation.
-These courses are intended to aid students in gaining a deeper understanding of accounting reports, the construction of an accounting information system to strengthen the firm’s competitive advantage, the opportunities available in minimizing tax payments, and the implications of the legal system for managers.
+The accounting department offers elective courses in the areas of financial statement analysis, financial accounting, managerial accounting, strategic business planning and taxation.
+A specialization in Accounting provides students with a deeper understanding of accounting reports.
+This includes the construction of accounting information systems, the impacts of management's reporting options, the interpretation and forecasting of financial statements and the influence of taxes on business strategies.

 *BSPA-GB (B10, B75, & B95) courses completed before Fall 2014 can also be applied to the Accounting Specialization.

 For course descriptions, please see the Office of Records & Registration website.